 If you are feeding our food, we include bone in the meal so their calcium intake should be covered.
 Watch their poop - if you find their poop to be white, chalky, and really hard, you might need to balance out the calcium with some additional organ meat.
 If you find their poop is consistently runny, you may need to add some additional calcium like chicken wings or neck to help bump up the calcium.
 Fibre through vegetables will also help firm up the poop.

 Don't forget some recreational bone time!
-Recreational bones like marrow bones from the grocery store or our variety box is a great way to provide your puppy with extra mental stimulation during the day.
+Recreational bones like marrow bones is a great way to provide your puppy with extra mental stimulation during the day.
 Bone chewing also helps to build their spine and neck muscles and cleans their teeth naturally.